 The independent auditor also submitted its report on the audit to the Supervisory Board.
-The Dependent Company Report of the Management Board and the associated audit report were submitted to the Supervisory Board.
+The Dependent Company Report issued by the Management Board and the audit report issued thereon were communicated to the Supervisory Board.

 The Supervisory Board reviewed the Dependent Company Report of the Management Board and the independent auditor's report.